jsenv/core/docs/execution/execution.md

 ```

 When true, the platform will be stopped once the file execution is done.<br />
-Without this option would would always have to maunally close a browser launched to execute a file.
-You can pass true to force browser to stop once your file execution is done.
+Without this option you would have to manually close a browser launched to execute a file.<br />
+By passing true, the browser will be stopped once file execution is done.